AntonBryansky/SCM-QEP/README.md

 The MATLAB-based script for calculation of dispersion and attenuation curves for orthotropic plates bonded to isotropic substrate in decoupled Lamb leaky wave mode using (Pseudo-)Spectral Collocation Method.

 ## Paper
-A. A. Bryansky, S. V. Panin, Dispersion curves calculation for all-CFRP sandwich composite using Spectral Collocation Method, Acta Astronautica (2025).
-[DOI](https://doi.org/10.1016/j.actaastro.2025.04.042)
+A. A. Bryansky, R. R. Badykov, Paper name, Journal name (year).

 ## Files